How Your Donation Makes a Difference

 S3 was set up by a group of volunteers from different walks of life.
 They bring with them different skillsets, and aim to:

 - bridge the gap in the current landscape in the care of stroke survivors, their family members and caregivers.

 - enhance stroke survivors' recovery opportunities and improve their overall quality of life.

 We will achieve it through:

-3) providing support services, education and training to stroke survivors as well as their caregivers, family members, volunteers, and members of other VWOs that also care for some stroke survivors.
+- providing support services, education and training to stroke survivors as well as their caregivers, family members, volunteers, and members of other VWOs that care for stroke survivors.